 While the cast and visuals take centre stage, a special mention has to go out to the soundtrack.
 The score for Doctor Strange is unbelievably fitting to the character and tone of the film.
 Watching the end credits was made so much easier when accompanied by such a fantastic score.

-However, if you stayed until after the second lot of credits, we may have an indication that Marvel are going to be doing some ‘long game’ character development.
-As this is a spoiler-free review it’s hard to go in to detail, but there is a seed of hope that a very complex and fresh new villain will make an appearance in the future.
+However, if you stayed until after the second lot of credits, we may have an indication that Marvel is going to be doing some ‘long game’ character development.
+As this is a spoiler-free review it’s hard to go into detail, but there is a seed of hope that a very complex and fresh new villain will make an appearance in the future.

 Doctor Strange is an astonishing visual experience, matched only by the talent of its actors and engaging characters.
 While some of the drawbacks of the ‘Marvel Movie Template’ are present, Doctor Strange surpasses many of the films that have come before it, placing it alongside the likes of The Winter Soldier & Guardians of the Galaxy.